 For more information on how sitting on too much cash can damage your savings, read our full breakdown here.
-To get started with an investment portfolio that’s designed around your long-term goals, follow the button below.Get started today
+To get started with an investment portfolio that’s designed around your long-term goals, follow the button below.

 Savings statistics in the UK: Average savings by gender and region

 Similarly, region or location is an important determinant of average savings in the UK.
-According to research, the lowest average savers in the UK belong to the East Midlands, while the highest bracket can be found in London.
-The average savings of people in the East Midlands is £6,438, compared to average savings of £28,978 in London.
-The second-lowest region is Northern Ireland, at £6,710, while the second-highest region is the West Midlands, at an average savings of £13,318.
-Such a dramatic disparity in average savings by region in the UK can be attributed to employment opportunities and a host of other socioeconomic factors.
+According to research, the lowest average savers in the UK belong to the West Midlands, while the highest bracket can be found in the East of England region.
+The average savings of people in the East Midlands is £13,306, compared to the average savings of £8,901 in Greater London.

 Average investments in the UK